 Yes, many students complete 1-4 pre-requisites during their first year in the MSAT program.
 However, no more than 4 can be remaining to be completed by the beginning of the first semester.
 In addition, two classes must be completed PRIOR to taking your first MSAT class: Introduction to Psychology and Human Anatomy.

 How many students apply to the MSAT Program and how many do you accept each year?

-We typically receive 30-40 applications each year and accept no more than 18 graduate students.
+We typically receive 30-40 applications each year and accept approximately 18-20 graduate students.